CFS announces test results of seasonal food surveillance project on lap-mei

 "Furthermore, the International Agency for Research on Cancer of the World Health Organization has classified processed meat as 'carcinogenic to humans' (Group 1).
 The public should avoid excessive consumption of processed meat to reduce the risk of developing colorectal cancer," the spokesman said.

-The spokesman also advised the trade to comply with the legal requirements, follow good manufacturing practice and use permitted food additives in an appropriate manner.
+The spokesman also advised the trade to comply with the legal requirements, follow good manufacturing practice and only use permitted food additives in an appropriate manner.
 Retailers should source food from reliable suppliers and maintain a good recording system in accordance with the Food Safety Ordinance to allow source tracing if needed.